nydailynews/vegas-victims/project/bios.md

 ![Quinton Robbins](static/img/quinton_robbins.jpg)
 ### Quinton Robbins
 Robbins, a 20- year-old recreational assistant for Henderson, Nev., was an avid fisherman and snowboarder, the Las-Vegas Review-Journal reported.
 His younger sister, Skylar recalled the times they took to the slopes together and described his final moments on Twitter.
 “Laying next to you in the hospital bed all night was the hardest thing I've gone through but you made me feel so at peace I know you are with me,” she wrote.
-“I was smiling through tears saying goodbye to you for the last time because I know you would be saying 'smell ya later' with your little smirk.”

 ![Neysa Tonks](static/img/neysa_tonks.jpg)
 ### Neysa Tonks